 go to Homepage

-On February 11th 2013, Pope Benedict XVI announced his resignation from the papacy.
-Later that evening a bolt of lightning suddenly struck the dome of Saint Peter's Basilica, and storm clouds appeared in the skies over Rome.
-The Internet was soon ablaze with ominous stories about the pending election of "Peter the Roman" (Petrus Romanus), last pope of the Roman Catholic Church, who would feed his flock through many tribulations and witness the destruction of the seven-hilled city of Rome.
-After Pope Benedict XVI left the Vatican for the last time in his helicopter, and 13 more days had passed without a pope in Rome, on the 13th day of the third month of the 13th year of the New Millennium, at precisely eight hours and 13 minutes in the evening, the Vatican greeted its two hundred and 66th pope as he stepped out onto the balcony of St Peter's Basilica on a cold and rainy winter evening.
+On February 11th, 2013, Pope Benedict XVI officially announced his resignation from the papacy.
+Later that evening, a bolt of lightning suddenly struck the dome of Saint Peter's Basilica, and storm clouds gathered in the skies over Rome.
+The Internet was soon ablaze with ominous rumors about St. Malachy's prediction of the pending election of "Petrus Romanus," often referred to as "Peter the Roman," last pope of the Roman Catholic Church.
+After Pope Benedict exited the Vatican for the last time in his helicopter, and 13 more days passed without a pope in Rome, on the 13th day of the third month of the 13th year of the new Millenium, at exactly eight hours and 13 minutes in the evening, the two hundred and 66th pope stepped out onto the balcony of St. Peter's Basilica on a cold and rainy winter night.

 Click Here to Order Edward Oliver's book "PROPHETS AND FRAUDS"